jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       for :cmd:`Import`.
 It does not import the modules that :n:`@qualid` depends on unless these modules were themselves required in module :n:`@qualid`
-      using :cmd:`Require Export`, or recursively required
-      through a series of :cmd:`Require Export`.
-If the module required has already been loaded, :cmd:`Require Import` :n:`@qualid` simply imports it, as :cmd:`Import` :n:`@qualid` would.
+      using :cmd:`Require Export`, or if they are recursively required through a series of :cmd:`Require Export`\s.
+If the required module has already been loaded, :cmd:`Require Import` :n:`@qualid` simply imports it, as :cmd:`Import` :n:`@qualid` would.